-What is TPU Material in 3D printing: material properties, applications, and technologies
+What is TPU Filament in 3D Printing?
+Material Properties and Applications

+What is TPU filament?
 Thermoplastic polyurethane (TPU) is one of the most practical and affordable 3D printing materials for making flexible parts.
-This article looks at the basics of 3D printable TPU, including its material properties, common applications, and printing technologies.
+This article looks at how and why to print it.

 3D printing flexible parts can be a challenge.
 While technologies like injection molding can easily process liquid silicone rubber and various thermosets, 3D printing finds it more difficult to do so.
 Most 3D printed parts are therefore rigid.